Tomatoes any time this month, peppers, squash and watermelon at the end of the month. Protect these from late freezes. We carry frost blankets!

 Fruit trees – peaches, apples, plum, pear lightly to shape (do not prune citrus)

-Hardy dormant trees – oak, mesquite, cedar elm, crape myrtle, Chinese tallow and soapberry – Do not top trees!
+Hardy dormant trees – oak, mesquite, cedar elm, and crape myrtle – Do not top trees!

 Perennials that have finished their bloom.